wp-plugins/easy-custom-sidebars/readme.txt

 == Description ==
 For a quick video demo please view the [vimeo screencast](https://vimeo.com/titaniumthemes/easy-custom-sidebars).

+The documentation for this plugin can be found [here](http://titaniumthemes.com/easy-custom-sidebars/).

 [Follow us on twitter!](https://twitter.com/titaniumthemes)

 If you have found this plugin useful please [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=28M8NWPHVQNYU)